Explore our newest colors - free samples available

 June 01, 2023 8 min read

-Regarding range hood noise, what is considered loud or quiet is subjective and can vary depending on personal preference.
-However, as a general guideline, a range hood that produces noise above 60 decibels (dB) is usually considered loud and may be disruptive.
-In contrast, a quiet range hood makes noise below 50 dB.
+Understanding the causes of range hood noise is important because what is considered loud or quiet is subjective.
+Loudness can vary depending on personal preference but there is a general guideline with range hoods.
+A range hood that produces noise above 60 decibels (dB) is usually considered loud but a quiet range hood is expected to operate below 50 dB.

-To identify the noise source in your range hood, listen closely to it while it's operating.
-The motor may need to be lubricated or replaced if the noise comes from the motor.
+To identify the noise source in your range hood, listen closely while it’s operating to pinpoint which part of the hood is generating the noise.
+The motor may need to be lubricated if the noise comes from the motor.
 If the noise is caused by vibration, tighten any loose parts or adjust the fan balance.
 If the noise comes from the ductwork, check for obstructions and consider upgrading to larger ducts.

 How Can You Make Your Range Hood Quieter?